Private liability insurance is the most popular non-mandatory insurance in Germany.

 - Geburtsdatum Lebenspartner – Date of birth of life partner

-I hope that this summary has provided you with all the information you need to take out private liability insurance.
+So I hope that this summary has given you all the information you need to take out private liability insurance.

 * The links marked in this way are affiliate links and indicate that we receive a small commission, if you decide to buy the products or services offered by our partner sites.
 There’s no additional cost for you.
 Powered by TARIFCHECK24 GmbH.